 Answer: No, usually the SUV owner’s bodily injury liability wouldn’t cover this type of injury to your son because he was not injured during an actual auto accident.

-If this type of injury were covered at all by a car insurance policy, it would be by personal injury protection (PIP) or Medical Payments (MedPay) because they give more leeway with how an injury occurs than bodily injury liability does.
-With these types of coverages, there is a possibility your son's burns from the hot exhaust system could be covered.
+If a car insurance policy covered this type of injury, it would be by personal injury protection (PIP) or Medical Payments (MedPay) because they give more leeway with how an injury occurs than bodily injury liability does.
+With these types of coverages, there is a possibility your son’s burns from the hot exhaust system could be covered.

-Whether PIP or MedPay will cover your son's burns will depend upon state laws that govern these coverages as well as the terms of the car insurance policy.
-Some PIP and MedPay policies allow for claims for injuries that arise from of the ownership, maintenance or use of a vehicle.
+Whether PIP or MedPay will cover your son’s burns will depend upon state laws that govern these coverages and the terms of the car insurance policy.
+Some PIP and MedPay policies allow for claims for injuries that arise from the ownership, maintenance or use of a vehicle.

 Putting sporting equipment into the vehicle may be considered use of the vehicle, so it’s possible that PIP or MedPay would pay out if he made an auto insurance claim.

-Or, it is possible the claim could be denied because the vehicle wasn't being driven at the time, which may be what the policy describes as use.
-Or the insurer may not pay out because they find your son to be negligent for not taking due care and being close enough to a hot extended exhaust pipe to get burned.
+It is possible the claim could be denied because the vehicle wasn’t being driven at the time, which may be what the policy describes as use.
+Or the insurer may not pay out because they find your son negligent for not taking due care and being close enough to a hot extended exhaust pipe to get burned.

 If there is no car insurance coverage available for your son to place a claim against, then you may want to contact a liability lawyer to see if the car owner would be responsible for the burn to your son’s leg if you wanted to pursue the owner for payment of his medical bills.

 — Penny Gusner contributed to this story.